isso-comments/isso/docs/docs/contributing/index.rst

 The following sections will help you decide how to tackle larger architectural issues and help avoid wasted efforts for changes that are unlikely to be accepted.

+You do not have to read this whole section; the maintainers will give you feedback in the review process.
+But if you want to be a nice and helpful person, you can make the lives of the maintainers a lot easier.
+These guidelines are here to help your thought process and hopefully make you aware of a few aspects you might not have thought about yet.

 Design philosophy / Zen of Isso
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^